 Sometimes, when we are feeling particularly ambitious, walks are just not long enough.
 If you feel ready to stretch your legs, why not look at doing a multi-day trek?
 If you really want to push yourself then maybe this is the year you head out on a truly self supported, multi-day trip?

 It does not however, have to be such an epic or arduous event.
 It can of course also mean skipping between campsites, or enjoying the comfortable selection of accommodation provided by the YHA, freeing you to explore large parts of the country at leisure.

 In a strange way, getting lost can be quite fun.
 What is less enjoyable however is trying to find your way back, especially when the weather is closing in or it’s getting dark.
 So if you often find yourself taking the back seat when the map comes out, then maybe you should brush up on your navigational skills?

-The BMC have a number of winter walking tips including information on navigational courses, and don’t forget to keep an eye out for the return of the Ordnance Survey navigational workshops.
-They are completely free and take place in Cotswold Outdoor stores nationwide, or maybe these Silva navigation tips could help you head out (and back again) with confidence.
+The BMC have a number of winter walking tips including information on navigational courses, and don’t forget to keep an eye out for Ordnance Survey navigational workshops.
+They are completely free and take place in Cotswold Outdoor stores, or maybe these Silva navigation tips could help you head out (and back again) with confidence.

 10. EXERCISE YOUR RIGHT TO ROAM AND PADDLE

 Since the Kinder Scout Trespass in 1932 and the subsequent Acts passed since, the right to walk on open access land is protected by law.
 As you walk these areas it is easy to forget that people were imprisoned for this right, and it is the work of charities such as the Ramblers that has ensured this freedom to all.

 What people are less aware of however is that there is such a thing as the Right to Paddle.
 British Canoeing have lots of information on where you are legally permitted to paddle; but the important thing to do this year is to go out and exercise your right to enjoy the natural world.